citra-emu/citra-web/site/content/entry/accurate-audio-emulation.md

 * How can I test it out?

 In the Audio tab of the Configuration menu, there is a new option for Emulation.
-Selecting "LLE - Accurate" will use the new feature, while the default value "HLE - Fast" will continue to use the original audio code.
+Selecting "LLE (Accurate)" will use the new feature, while the default value "HLE (Fast)" will continue to use the original audio code.

 {{< figure src="/images/entry/accurate-audio-emulation/configuration.png"
     title="You can find the dropdown here.
 Keep in mind you cannot switch between Fast and Accurate while a game is running"